a-wozniakowski/scikit-physlearn/docs/source/index.rst

 - Interprets regressors with `SHAP <https://shap.readthedocs.io/en/latest/>`_.

-Additionally, the library contains the official implementation of `base boosting <https://arxiv.org/abs/2005.06194>`_, which is an algorithmic paradigm for building additive expansions based upon the output of any base-level regressor.
+Additionally, the library contains the official implementation of `base boosting <https://arxiv.org/abs/2005.06194>`_, which incorporates prior knowledge into boosting by supplanting the standard statistical initialization with predictions from a user-specified model.
 The implementation:

-- Supplants the statistical initialization in gradient boosting with the output of any base-level regressor.
-- Boosts arbitrary basis functions, i.e., it is not limited to boosting decision trees.
+- Enables interoperability between user-specified models and nonparametric statistical methods or supervised machine learning algorithms, i.e., it is not limited to boosting decision trees.
-- Efficiently learns in the low data regime.
+- Is especially suited for the low data regime.

 The `library <https://github.com/a-wozniakowski/scikit-physlearn>`_ was started by Alex Wozniakowski during his graduate studies at Nanyang Technological